ibm-cloud-docs/vpc/file_storage_vpc_create.md

 The default access control mode for file shares is `security_group`.
 It's more secure than the vpc-wide options and supports newer features.
 To create the mount target with the network interface at the same time that the file share is created, make a `POST /shares` request and specify a subnet.
 Specifying the `subnet` property is required when you're not specifying a [virtual network interface](#fs-create-file-share-vni-api).

 The following example creates and attaches a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to your mount target with a reserved IP address and applies the rules of the selected security group.
-The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all virtual server instances on which you want to mount the file share.
+The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all servers where you want to mount the share.

 In this example, the mount target section specifies a subnet ID.
 The system picks a reserved IP from that subnet for the [virtual network interface](/docs/vpc?topic=vpc-vni-about) when the mount target is created.